 Participants are responsible for the authenticity of their photos, it is not allowed to download or use photos from any source rather than the ones taken by your camera during the photo race event.
 Be sure to set your camera date and time correctly as we will disqualify any submitted photo that has not the race day date and time frame of the UPR event.

-It is allowed to use any and all digital photographic cameras, including mobile and smart phones but be sure to check chapter 7 for editing limitations and delivery conditions (contestants should be able to give us the photos on a memory card or any portable drive).
+It is allowed to use any and all digital photographic cameras, including mobile and smart phones but be sure to check chapter 7 for editing limitations and delivery conditions.

-There won't be any computers available to participants, so If you have one, bring a laptop to edit and select your photos.
+There won't be any computers available to participants, so If you have one, bring a Laptop or Pad to edit and select your photos.
 Otherwise we suggest you shoot in JPEG and that you write down your selection on a piece of paper.

 6. Reason for disqualification